 Nobel, Intelligent, Good-Natured

 The Poodle is a fascinating and special breed of dog for many different reasons.
-One of the more prominent characteristics that separate the Poodle from the rest of the bunch is that they are said to be the only breed that comes in three different sizes.
+One of the more prominent characteristics that separate this breed from the rest of the bunch is that they are said to be the only breed that comes in three different sizes!

 Not only are all three sizes recognized and accepted by the American Kennel Club, but they are also widely known and accepted by various kennel clubs and organizations all over the world.

 These various sizes sitting in a line is quite a sight to see, if you ever happen upon that opportunity.
 With all that being said, even though there is quite a bit of deviation when it comes to the stature, all Poodles are held to the same breed standards and bred with the same distinctive traits that make any Poodle the adorable, intelligent dog we see today.

 This doesn’t mean that every dog is going to be identical to each other, and some differences are worth taking note of.
 This article is going to be mainly focused on the Standard Poodle, which is the largest of the group.

 However, keep in mind that not everything in this article can or should be applied to the whole breed.

 |Good with Other Dogs||****|

 Dog Breed Ratings Got You a Little Confused?

 - Playfulness: Most Playful = 5 Least Playful = 1